drummonds/fab_support/README.rst

 `fab localsite deploy`

 I think it was inspired by BreytenErnsting_.
-This is then reiplmeneted using the standard env environment and support in Fabric.
+This is then reimplemented using the standard env environment and support in Fabric.